What you will make:

 come in four sizes with four versions of each size—plain

-colored, plain black&white, colored with stars and black&white with
+colored, plain black and white (B&W), colored with stars and black

 Tall Hexagon Box

 Adinkra Hexagon Box

 Adobe Reader is available for free.

 All of Aunt Annie's project patterns are designed to be printed on standard letter-size paper (8.5"x11" or A4).

 When printing from Adobe Reader, you may need to select Auto-Rotate and Center or Choose paper source by PDF page size to ensure the best fit.